tru-software/watchfor/README.md

 # watchfor

-CLI application for monitoring online services
+CLI application for monitoring the http based, online services.

+The `watchfor` detects undesired responses from monitored services.
+Failures are reported via emails so far (more options will be implemented soon).

 ## Features
 * checks responses of the HTTP/HTTPS services
 * YAML configuration
-* notifications via emails in case of failure
+* notifications via emails
 * debuging tool for configuration tests
 * HTTP headers validation
 * HTTP status validation